message/iata/FI.md

 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 7 days before arrival, and their accompanying minors.
 Vaccines accepted are: AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac;
 - military personnel;
 - more exemptions can be found at <a href="https://raja.fi/en/guidelines-for-border-traffic-during-pandemic">https://raja.fi/en/guidelines-for-border-traffic-during-pandemic</a>
 2. Passengers without a negative COVID-19 antigen or PCR test result issued at most 72 hours before arrival are subject to a COVID-19 test upon arrival and self-isolation.
 The test result must be in English.
-Details can be found at <a href="https://www.finentry.fi/en/">https://www.finentry.fi/en/</a>
+Details can be found at <a href="https://www.finentry.fi/en/">https://www.finentry.fi/en/</a> and <a href="https://thl.fi/en/web/thlfi-en">https://thl.fi/en/web/thlfi-en</a>
 - This does not apply to:
-- passengers arriving from China (People's Rep.), Chinese Taipei, Hong Kong (SAR China), Hungary, Macao (SAR China), Malta, New Zealand, Poland or Vatican City (Holy See);
+- passengers arriving from Bhutan, China (People's Rep.), Chinese Taipei, Hong Kong (SAR China), India, Indonesia, Japan, Kuwait, Macao (SAR China), New Zealand, Saudi Arabia or Vatican City (Holy See);
-- passengers arriving from the municipalities of Storfjord, Kafjord, Nordreisa, Kautokeino, Karasjok, Tana, Nesseby or Sor-Varanger in Norway;
+- passengers arriving from the municipalities of Storfjord, Nordreisa, Karasjok, Tana or Sor-Varanger in Norway;
-- passengers arriving from the municipalities of Haparanda, Kiruna, Pajala or Overtornea in Sweden;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 7 days before arrival, and their accompanying minors.
 Vaccines accepted are: AstraZeneca (Vaxzevria), Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac;
 - passengers with a COVID-19 recovery certificate.
 The passenger must have tested positive at least 2 weeks and at most 6 months before arrival.